Sjors/dao-challenge-blog/source/_posts/challenge-7.md

 date: 2016/8/19
 ---

 In [earlier challenges](https://dao-challenge.herokuapp.com/2016/08/08/recap-challenge-1-5/), users could buy tokens throughout the lifetime of the smart contract.
 The token price was baked into the code, so it couldn't be changed to reflect the market value of those tokens.
+Like with shares, the price of a token should vary, based on the perceived value of the smart contract.

 Today I'm allowing the smart contract owner to issue a fixed number of tokens and determine the price and deadline.
 <!-- more -->

 First, let me explain where things are going over the next few weeks.
 I plan to remove the `transfer()` and `refund()` functions, and instead I'll create `BuyOrder` and `SellOrder` contracts, as well a `dividend()` function.
 Users won't be able to redeem tokens directly for ether; instead, they can trade tokens with one another.
-To reward users for holding on to their tokens, the owner of the smart contract can pay dividend to all participants.
+To reward users for holding on to their tokens, the owner of the smart contract can pay dividends to all participants.

-I plan to replace the above, where it says "owner of the smart contract," by a majority vote or [something fancier](https://blog.ethereum.org/2014/08/21/introduction-futarchy/).
+I plan to replace the above, where it says "owner of the smart contract," by a majority vote or something more elegant.
+The makers of The DAO put a lot a lot thought into how voting should work and yet there was serious [critique](http://hackingdistributed.com/2016/05/27/dao-call-for-moratorium/).
+I'm also fascinated by the idea of using predication markets to make decisions, like in a [futarchy](https://blog.ethereum.org/2014/08/21/introduction-futarchy/).

 So in a future version of this smart contract, tokens are issued in batches, used to distribute dividends, and can be traded between users.
 I think this is a simpler system than the [Split Proposals](https://daowiki.atlassian.net/wiki/display/DAO/How+to+split+the+DAO%3A+Step-by-Step) used by The Dao.